Skip to main content

 Accredited Foundation year Work placement

 Our course teaches you to manage the investigative process from start to finish.
-You develop skills in recording, gathering, evaluating and presenting evidence, as well as understanding the science behind forensic analysis.
+You develop skills in recording, gathering, evaluating and presenting evidence and intelligence data, as well as understanding the science behind forensic analysis.

 Top reasons to study this course: